 Many people have the option to choose guaranteed premiums, which means your premiums will remain fixed for the life of your policy, regardless of you getting older or making any claims. | Often has reviewable premiums, which means the price of cover can go up year-on-year.
 Premiums may be increased due to issues such as economic turbulence or a spike in claims. | How much does it cost? |

-Insurers regularly publish their claims data for Income Protection – you can check out the claims statistics from the last three years here.
-These show the top five insurers by claims payout rate paid out over 94% of all Income Protection claims. | Providers rarely publish claims data, making it hard to tell which PPI provider is best at paying claims.
+Insurers regularly publish their claims data for Income Protection – check out the most recent claims statistics. | Providers rarely publish claims data, making it hard to tell which PPI provider is best at paying claims.
 Note that as PPI often uses a lesser definition of incapacity, it’s sometimes harder to claim on PPI policies than on own occupation Income Protection. |

 Income Protection is a broader, more comprehensive cover than PPI in many cases.
 Income Protection covers you for longer and for a larger amounts, as well as taking your medical history into account.